 - Can we improve the user experience for our supporters?
 It is so much more important when you can’t see their body language and they can’t see yours.
 Online processes can and should be reflective of the experience they should expect from your organization in person, too.

 People change, our expectations change, the ways in which we engage online change, and also organizations change as well.
-So too should your messaging, your calls to action (what works for donations may not work for getting people to sign a petition), and your digital strategy.
+So too should your messaging, your calls-to-action (what works for donations may not work for getting people to sign a petition), and your non-profit marketing strategy.
 Remember to revisit these questions periodically!